Beginning in 2010, the Center on Law, Equality and Race has brought nationally recognized speakers to UCI Law.

 The George T. and Harriet E. Pfleger Chair in Law (USC Law) will discuss her book Reproducing Racism: How Everyday Choices Lock In White Advantage (NYU Press 2014).

-A reception and book signing will follow the lecture.
-RSVP online >
+A reception and book signing followed the lecture.

 The John H. Boalt Professor of Law (Berkeley Law) discussed his newly released book, Dog Whistle Politics: How Coded Racial Appeals Have Reinvented Racism and Wrecked the Middle Class (Oxford University Press 2014).